There are a multitude of important considerations in

 Remember the section on Asset Classes – some are defensive, like cash and term deposits.
 These are low risk but low return and all about preserving capital which becomes increasingly important as the investor approaches retirement as you have limited time to recover from any erosion of your wealth.

 Growth assets, like shares and property, carry higher risk but also the possibility of higher reward.

 Property investment is a relatively stable, long term growth strategy.
 It is not a ‘get rich quick scheme’, so it’s important to buy based on facts and not emotion and to do so sustainably – don’t over commit.

-If you want to determine your future income and wealth, you need to be proactive now and invest in building your productive capacity, creating a larger pie and raise the level in your own circular flow!
+If you want to determine your future income and wealth, you need to be proactive now and invest in building your productive capacity, creating a larger pie, and raising the level in your own circular flow!

 It’s not rocket science!

-Investing comes in many forms, but it always involves making a choice and prioritising and ‘delaying gratification’.
+Investing comes in many forms, but it always involves making a choice and prioritizing, and delaying gratification.

 It may be as simple as buying a book about efficient organisation which may deliver benefits within days.

 Or, it may be a longer-term plan, like being a poor student studying for a degree for years while only working part-time or undertaking further qualifications while working full time and missing out on lots of family time now.